urtes/the_pokemon_api/README.md

 ## Installation

 To run the application RabbitMQ server has to be installed and running.
 When starting the application, Tomcat will start on ports 8070 and 8090 by default.
+To start the application go to parent directory the_pokemon_api and enter `./gradlew :engine:bootRun` and `./gradlew :web:bootRun`.

 ## Usage